 The data include daily observations from the LME on spot and 15-month forward prices for Al, Cu, Pb, Ni, and Zn.
 Prices are available from January 1989 to October 2006.
 The data source is Ecowin.
 Quotations are denominated in dollars and reflect spot ask settlement prices and 15-month forward ask prices.
 The LME is not only a forward market but also the centre for physical spot trade in metals.
 The LME data has the advantage that there are simultaneous spot and forward prices, for fixed forward maturities, every business day.
-We look at quoted forward prices with time to maturity fixed to 15 months.
-These are reference futures prices for delivery in the third Wednesday available within fifteen months delivery.
-Figures 1-5 in the appendix, depict spot settlement ask prices, 15-month forward ask prices, and spot-15-month backwardation (defined as S_t - F_t) for the five metals considered.
-A common feature that figures show is that the degree of backwardation is highly correlated with prices, suggesting that high demand periods lead to backwardation structures.
+We look at guoted forward prices with time to maturity fixed to 15 months.
+These are reference future prices for delivery in the third Wednesday available within fifteen months delivery.
+Figs. 1-5 in the Appendix, depict spot settlement ask prices, 15-month forward ask prices, and spot-15-month backwardation (defined as $S_t - F_t$ ) for the five metals considered.
+A common feature that the figures show is that the degree of backwardation is highly correlated with prices, suggesting that high demand periods lead to backwardation structures.
 The data is thus consistent with the work of Routledge et al. (2000) which shows that forward curves are upward sloping in low demand states and slope downward in high demand states.

 Our empirical analysis is based on the corresponding VECM (25).
 Econometric details of the estimation and inference of (25) can be found in Johansen (1991, 1996) and Juselius (2006).
-The procedure to estimate α{\perp} and to test hypotheses directly on it are in Gonzalo and Granger (1995).
-Results are presented in Tables 1-4, following the sequential number of steps corresponding to those that we propose for the empirical analysis and measuring of price discovery.
+The procedure to estimate $\alpha{\perp}$ and to test hypotheses directly on it are in Gonzalo and Granger (1995).
+Results are presented in Tables 1-4,